Sheweny/website/docs/doc/managers/InhibitorsManager.md

 # InhibitorsManager

 Create an handler for bot inhibitors.
-The inhibitors can be in as many subfolders as desired.
+The inhibitors can be in as many subfolders as desired and there may be other files exporting something else.

 ## Constructor